mgeorgebrown89/CS-Portfolio/index.md

 ---
 ## The Portfolio.

-This is the *beginning* of my portfolio for CS 460.
+This is the *beginning* of my portfolio.
 Notice the emphasis placed on the word "beginning."

 ### About Me.

 My name is Michael, and I am currently in my final year of the Computer Science program at Western Oregon University.

-This portfolio will be a showcase of my senior project and all of my work done during the final year of the program, including CS460,CS 461, and CS 462.
+This portfolio is a showcase of my senior project and all of my work done during the final year of the program, including **CS460**,**CS 461**, and **CS 462**.

 ### Code Repository.